seanbell/opensurfaces-segmentation-ui/README.md

 and report any bugs using the [Github issue tracker](https://github.com/seanbell/opensurfaces-segmentation-ui/issues).

+Please star this project on Github; it's nice to see how many people are using our code.

 ## Version 1: Run with Django (Ubuntu Linux)

 1. Install dependencies (`coffee-script`, `django`, `django-compressor`,